Catholic resistance to Nazi Germany

 Catholic resistance to Nazi Germany was a component of German resistance to Nazism and of Resistance during World War II.
 The role of the Catholic Church during the Nazi years remains a matter of much contention.
 From the outset of Nazi rule in 1933, issues emerged which brought the church into conflict with the regime and persecution of the church led Pope Pius XI to denounce the policies of the Nazi Government in the 1937 papal encyclical Mit brennender Sorge.
 His successor Pius XII faced the war years and provided intelligence to the Allies.
 Catholics fought on both sides in World War II and neither the Catholic nor Protestant churches as institutions were prepared to openly oppose the Nazi State.

 An estimated one-third of German Catholic priests faced some form of reprisal from authorities and thousands of Catholic clergy and religious were sent to concentration camps.
 400 Germans were among the 2,579 Catholic priests imprisoned in the clergy barracks at Dachau.
 While the head German bishop generally avoided confronting the regime, other bishops such as Preysing, Frings and Galen developed a Catholic critique of aspects of Nazism.
 Galen led Catholic protest against Nazi "euthanasia".

 Catholic resistance to mistreatment of Jews in Germany was generally limited to fragmented and largely individual efforts.
 But in every country under German occupation, priests played a major part in rescuing Jews.
-Israeli historian Pinchas Lapide estimated that Catholic rescue of Jews amounted to somewhere between 700,000 and 860,000 peoplethough the figure is contested.
+Israeli historian Pinchas Lapide estimated that Catholic rescue of Jews amounted to somewhere between 700,000 and 860,000 people and credited that to Pope Pius XII. – though the figure is contested.
 The martyrs Maximilian Kolbe, Giuseppe Girotti and Bernhard Lichtenberg were among those killed in part for aiding Jews.
-Among the notable Catholic networks to rescue Jews and others were Hugh O'Flaherty's "Rome Escape Line", the Assisi Network and Poland's Żegota.
+Among the notable Catholic networks to rescue Jews and others were Hugh O'Flaherty's "Rome Escape Line," at the behest of Pope Pius XII, the Assisi Network and Poland's Żegota.